Ibrahim II of Karaman: Ibrahim Bey and the other powers

 Although Mamluks in Egypt supported İsa, Ibrahim's brother against Ibrahim during the early years, Ibrahim and the Mamluks were usually on good terms.
 However competition over Çukurova (ancient Cilicia) destroyed the friendship.
 Ibrahim captured the important castle of Corycus in Mediterranean coast (modern Kızkalesi) from the kingdom of Cyprus in 1448.
 This enabled him to conquer the rest of Çukurova.
 But Mamluks together with Turkmen beylik of Ramazan which was their vassal attacked on Karamanids in 1456.
 So Ibrahim gave up hopes to conquer Çukurova.

 Last years

 During his last years, his sons began struggling for the throne.
 His heir apparent was İshak, the governor of Silifke.
-But, Pir Ahmet, a younger son declared himself as the bey of Karaman in Konya.
+But, Pir Ahmed, a younger son declared himself as the bey of Karaman in Konya.
 Ibrahim escaped to a small city in western territories where he died in 1464.

+Family

+By a Turkish concubine, he had his elder son and chosen heir, Ishak Bey.
+Later, Ibrahim ordered to kill Ishak's mother without his son knowledge.

+In 1425 he married Ilaldi Sultan Hatun (dead in 1444), a daughter of Ottoman Sultan Mehmed I. The marriage was unhappy, because Ibrahim hated his wife and their sons because their Ottoman blood.

+They had six sons, amongs them: